Waking up early is an ultimate lifehack to create time for what matters most

 Let’s say you want to buy that new iPhone.
 Tell yourself that you will buy it only after you manage to wake up at 6 am for two weeks straight.
 If you miss a day, you have to start over.
 Once you keep the promise, you can get the reward—not just because you can, but because you deserve it.
 You use these simple incentives to help you stay focused on the goal you want to achieve.
 It’s the same trick parents use when they tell their kids they will buy them ice cream after they clean their room.

 What’s more important is that this trick helps you build a habit.
+Remember, it takes about 3 weeks to form a habit, so plan your reward around that timeframe.
 Once you master this habit, you will not need other rewards to continue practicing it.
 But above everything else, a stronger character is the primary reward you will get.
 Keeping your word and sticking to your promises is an extremely important skill you want to acquire, and the earlier, the better.
+You can even strengthen this by giving a promise to someone about your goal.

 Share :